docker-archive/pulpo/README.md

     default: 'development',
     env: 'ENV',
     argv: 'env',
-    resolve: (configObj) => configObj.env
+    resolve: (configObj) => configObj.env,
+    transform: (value) => value.toUpperCase()
   }
 });

 const config = schema.hydrate({env: 'test'});
-console.log(config.environment); // test
+console.log(config.environment); // TEST
 ```

-In the above example, Pulpo is doing a few things at the time of hydrate:
+In the above example, Pulpo is doing a few things at the time of hydrate for **each** property in the schema:

-1. Parses the JSON configuration to create
-1. Uses the `environment.resolve` function to look up the value off the config object
 1. Resolves the value in the following order, stopping once a value is found:
   1. Command line arg `--env=<value>`
   1. Process environment value `process.env.ENV`
-  1. Configuration object value using the given `resolve` function, or the name of the property if a resolve method is not provided
+  1. Passed in configuration object value using the given `resolve` function in the property,
+     *or* the name of the property if a resolve method is not provided
-  1. Default value
+  1. Default value defined in the property
+1. Transforms the value if a transform method has been provided for the property
+1. Casts the value using the property type provided
-1. Validates that the value is of type `string`
+1. Validates that the resolved, transformed, cast value is of type defined in the property

 ### Definition
 A property is comprised of the following keyed values: